Kartik5555/Mathematical-Algorithms/README.md

 > It consists of simple mathematical operations.

-> It have program on sum and squares of the natural numbers.
+> It have programs on sum of squares and cubes of the natural numbers.
 <hr>